ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 My research interests are:
 - Information Security.
 - Applied Cryptography and Key-Exchange Protocols.
-- Homomorphic Encryption and their application in Language Models.
+- Homomorphic Encryption and its application in Language Models.
 - Data Privacy in Distributed Machine Learning.
 - Federated Learning at the Edge.
 - Security and Data Privacy in IoT.